Multi-Differential Cross Section Measurements of Muon-Neutrino-Argon Quasielastic-like Reactions with the MicroBooNE Detector: Signal Definition Event Selection

 \section{Signal Definition \& Event Selection}

 The QE-like signal definition used in this analysis includes all $\nu_{\mu}$-Ar scattering events with a final-state muon with momentum 0.1 $< p_{\mu}<$ 1.2\,GeV/$c$, and exactly one proton with 0.3 $< p_{p} <$ 1\,GeV/$c$.
 Events with final-state neutral pions at any momentum are excluded.
 Signal events may contain any number of protons below 300 MeV/$c$ or above 1\,GeV/$c$, neutrons at any momentum, and charged pions with momentum lower than 70 MeV/$c$.
 We refer to the events passing this definition as CC1p0$\pi$.
+The aforementioned momentum ranges are driven by considering resolution effects, as well as regions of the phase space with non-zero efficiencies and systematic uncertainties that are well understood.
 This signal consists predominantly of QE events.
-More complex interactions, namely meson exchange currents (MEC), resonance interactions (RES) and deep inelastic scattering events (DIS), can mimic the experimental signature of true QE events due to final-state interactions (FSI) or particles not satisfying the signal definition as defined above.
+More complex interactions as labeled at a generator level, namely meson exchange currents (MEC), resonance interactions (RES) and deep inelastic scattering events (DIS), can still yield CC1p0$\pi$ events.
+That can be the case due to final-state interactions (FSI), such as pion absorption, or due to the presence of particles outside the momentum range of interest in the CC1p0$\pi$ signal definition as defined above.

+Events that satisfy the CC1p0$\pi$ signal definition at a reconstruction level but not at truth level are treated as background events.
+We refer to these events as non-CC1p0$\pi$.
+Based on simulation predictions, we find that the dominant background contribution originates from events with two protons in the momentum range of interest, where the second proton was not reconstructed.
+These events are referred to as CC1$\mu$2p0$\pi$ and are the focus of a dedicated MicroBooNE cross section analysis that demonstrated good data-simulation agreement~\cite{MicroBooNE:2022emb}.

 Candidate muon-proton pairs are isolated by requiring the existence of precisely two track-like and no shower-like objects, as classified by $\texttt{Pandora}$ using a track-score variable~\cite{VanDePontseele:2020tqz,PhysRevD.105.112004}.
 The log-likelihood ratio (LLR) particle identification (PID) score~\cite{NicoloPID} is used to identify the muon and proton candidates.
+Figure~\ref{LLRPlot} shows the particle composition breakdown of the sample as a function of the LLR PID score.

 Muons tend to have higher LLR PID score values than protons, thus the track with the highest score is tagged as the candidate muon.
 Meanwhile, the track with the lower score is treated as the candidate proton.